 Provide a disciplined yet humanistic environment to enhance physical, psychological, social, and emotional development and well-being.

-Recruit the best students in our region who exemplify excellence in academics, athletics, and citizenship.
+Recruit the best student-athletes in our region who exemplify excellence in academics, athletics, and citizenship.

-The Carthage Student Athlete Advisory Committee (SAAC) is composed of two members from each Carthage athletic team.
-The SAAC meets bimonthly to discuss issues that impact Carthage student-athletes at the local, conference, and national levels.
+The Carthage Student-Athlete Advisory Committee (SAAC) is composed of two members from each Carthage athletic team.
+The SAAC meets regularly to discuss issues that impact Carthage student-athletes at the local, conference, and national levels.
 Their primary emphasis is to provide leadership opportunities for athletes and teams, while conducting service and community programs on and off campus.

-From the Carthage Student Athlete Advisory Committee, one female and one male are chosen by the students to receive the College Conference of Illinois and Wisconsin (CCIW) Merle Chapman Leadership Award.
-This award recognizes students who demonstrate outstanding leadership at the campus and conference levels.
+From the Carthage Student-Athlete Advisory Committee, one female and one male are chosen by the students to receive the College Conference of Illinois and Wisconsin (CCIW) Merle Chapman Leadership Award.
+This award recognizes student-athletes within SAAC who demonstrate outstanding leadership at the campus and conference levels and a commitment to academic excellence.

-In addition to its regular degree programs, Carthage offers coordinated dual-degree programs in engineering and occupational therapy.
+In addition to its regular degree programs, Carthage offers coordinated dual-degree programs in engineering, occupational therapy, and pharmacy.

 Engineering students attend Carthage for three years and, upon successful completion of the required courses listed below with certain GPA conditions, are assured admission to a partnering engineering school for completion of the final four to five semesters of what is typically a five-year program.
 Upon graduation from the engineering school, students receive the Bachelor of Arts (B.A.) degree from Carthage and the Bachelor of Science in Engineering (B.S.E.) degree from the engineering school.
 The partnering engineering school is Case Western Reserve University: Case School of Engineering.